mrmowji/questhink/README.md

 * Or you can do other common stuff as usual; fixing bugs, correcting typos, etc.

 ## History
 Initially this website was developed using ASP.NET Core and TailwindCSS.
-But I decided to go free and lower the complexity.
+But I decided to go free, lower the complexity, and take advantage of GitHub Pages and Static Sites benefits.

 Currently it's based on 11ty Static Site Generator.
 TailwindCSS is dropped; no need, since it's a minimal website.